What are the aims of this leaflet?

 Is alopecia areata hereditary?

-There is a genetic predisposition to alopecia areata and close family members may be affected.
+There is a genetic predisposition to alopecia areata.
+About 20% of people with alopecia areata have a family history.

 What are the symptoms?

 There may be a tingling sensation in the scalp.
-It can be a very upsetting condition to the sufferer, especially if the bald area cannot be disguised by hairstyle.
+It can be a very upsetting condition, especially if the bald area cannot be disguised by hairstyle.